Cruel Jaws: Production

-Due to the low budget, the movie heavily utilizes footage from all 4 movies of the Jaws film series, as well as the Italian films Deep Blood (basically the entire climax of the movie) and Great White.
+Due to the low budget, the movie heavily utilizes footage from all four movies of the Jaws film series, as well as the Italian films Deep Blood (basically the entire climax of the movie) and Great White.

 Even though Michael Morahan is the credited composer, the movie’s soundtrack consists entirely of stock music.
 One piece, Excellence by Wolfgang Kafer, notoriously utilises the theme from Star Wars.
 One of the shark’s motifs is the soundtrack of the movie Curse II: The Bite.
 Coincidentally, that movie’s composer Carlo Maria Cordio scored Deep Blood.

+Reception

+Dread Central wrote: "Releasing this as Jaws 5 in some territories was fitting because that series was all about diminishing returns and I can safely say Jaws 4: The Revenge (1987) looks like a masterpiece next to this."

 Home media

 The film was released on DVD in Europe in 2009.
 A Blu-ray release from Scream Factory was planned (packaged as a double feature with Exterminators of the Year 3000), but ultimately cancelled due to the film's unauthorized use of footage from the Jaws franchise and other shark movies.
 The film was officially released on Blu-ray and DVD in the US on September 29, 2020 by Severin Films.